dyumanaditya/rlbotics/README.md

 ```

 ## Usage
-To run the an algorithm on a perticular environment, open a terminal and navigate to the folder you just cloned and run the following command:
+To run the an algorithm on a particular environment, open a terminal and navigate to the folder you just cloned and run the following command:
 ```
 python3 -m rlbotics.algo.main
 ```
 Where `algo` can be replaced by the algorithm you wish to use.
 You can also pass in arguments, or modify the `hyperparameters.py` file contained in each algorithm folder to change the environment and other hyperparameters related to the algorithm.

-Once the algorithm is running you can deploy a tensorboard session ot track the progress.
+Once the algorithm is running you can deploy a tensorboard session to track the progress.

 ## License
 Distributed under the MIT License.
 See [LICENSE](LICENSE) for more information.